timvdm/OpenSMARTS/source/reading.rst

 The 'r' atom primitive specifies the size of a any ring that the atom should be member of.
 The default value is 1 and has the same semantics as the default value for ring membership count (i.e. **Cyclic**).
-Unlike all other atom primitives, the ring size primitive is not a unique atom property (see :ref:`unqiue`).
+Unlike all other atom primitives, the ring size primitive is not a unique atom property (see :ref:`unique`).
 An atom can be part of multiple rings with different sizes.
 This allows for ring size primitives to be combined using a logical AND.
 Since there are no rings smaller than 3 atoms (parallel and self-loop edges are not allowed in a molecular graph), the minimum legal value is 3.
 The suggested type is